APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

-   indeterminate or inconsistent results.
+   test may produce indeterminate or inconsistent results.
 In some cases where these assumptions do not hold, repeating the same test query set may generate different results.

    Note that the measurements facilitated by the mechanism described in this document are different from those of [RFC8145].
 RFC 8145 relies